Administrative Business Tech

 Prerequisites: ART/FSD 136.

 Description: Students design collections by exploring the roles of research, design development, and editing in the fashion design process.
 Emphasis is placed on the knowledge of key fashion categories, markets and price points.
 This course also introduces the basics of computer-aided design specifically used in the fashion industry.
 Using vector based software, students learn techniques to conceptualize fashion designs and create industry-standard presentations.
 Formerly ART 235.
 Students who have completed ART 235 will not receive credit for FSD 235.
 Average cost of supplies: $75.
 Laboratory fee applies.
-SUNY GEN ED-GART; NCC GEN ED-HUM Offered: Fall, Spring
+SUNY GE-SART; SUNY GEN ED-GART; NCC GEN ED-HUM Offered: Fall, Spring

 Credit Hours: 3